wodx521/keepasshttp-connector/documentation/KeePassHttp-Connector.md

 #### 8.2.3 Check the inline page console for error messages

-In the page on which chromeIPass stopped working please press _F12_ or do a right-click and choose _Inspect Element_ from the context-menu.
+In the page on which KeePassHTTP-Connector stopped working please press _F12_ or do a right-click and choose _Inspect Element_ from the context-menu.
 Now choose the tab _Console_ to open the console for the inline scripts:

 [<img src="https://raw.github.com/pfn/passifox/master/documentation/images/cip-console-inline.png" alt="inline page console" width="300px" />](https://raw.github.com/pfn/passifox/master/documentation/images/cip-console-inline.png)